 By Tania Guidolin

-My journey begins at The Chai Lai Orchid eco-resort, where I meet two Americans in the back of our vehicle, an open-top songtaew.
+My journey begins at the Chai Lai Orchid hotel, where I meet two Americans in the back of our vehicle, an open-top songtaew.
 They’re fresh from the airport where a Chai Lai driver has picked them up.
 Just days before the Thai New Year water festival, Songkran, the surrounds are already abuzz with music, partying and happy vibes.

 A family from Australia hops into the truck.
 The girls, aged six and nine, are beaming with excitement about their grand adventure.
 Off we go – but before too long, the driver slows down for the local children on the side of the road so they can splash us – and so the Songkran festivities begin!
 In the tropical heat, it’s a welcome cool-down as we wind our way up the mountain.
 With the sounds of cicadas fading away, we lie back and enjoy the coolness of our damp clothes in the breeze and the sweet scent of jungle foliage.

 The views are breathtaking.
-We’re surrounded by the mountains and the scent gets even sweeter as we pass flower farms and near our destination, the Royal Project.
+We’re surrounded by the mountains and the scent gets even sweeter as we pass flower farms and near our destination.
 Our trek begins here.
 We’re happy to hear our luggage won’t be trekking with us and will appear at our destination.
 For now, we have just the bare necessities – water and citronella spray.
-START YOUR ADVENTURE NOW